 Revaluing the warm-up is not just a programming issue.
 It is a cultural one.

-A successful night is not a highlight reel.
-It is a curve.
-A construction.
-A rhythm of tension and release.
-Without a strong beginning, even the best headliner cannot fully unfold their story.
+A successful night is not a compilation of moments designed to blow up online.
+It is a curve, a construction, a breathing organism.
+And without solid foundations, even the best headliner cannot fully tell their story.

-The opening slot is not a waiting room.
-It is the first chapter.
-And without a first chapter, there is no story.
+The opening of a night is not a waiting room.
+It is the first chapter, and we should all give it another chance.